 Actions to be taken

+Develop a possible draft ITU-R Recommendation/Report on the harmonised use of ITS on the basis of the relevant ECC Deliverables.

-CEPT sharing studies between RLAN and ITS to be performed as part of the WRC-19 Agenda item 1.16 activities
+Develop harmonised conditions for RLAN / ITS coexistence.
+Therefore RLAN / ITS coexistence studies to be performed as part of the WRC-19 Agenda item 1.16 activities.

-Develop common requirements for traffic safety and traffic efficiency applications of ITS systems, which are important to guarantee interoperabilityStudy to develop spectrum requirements for ITS.
+Develop common requirements for traffic safety and traffic efficiency applications of ITS systems, which are important to guarantee interoperability including the definition of latency, definition of reliability of successful ITS transmissions, etc.

+Study the spectrum requirements for ITS.

-Coexistence studies between ITS systems and other applications and services are important.
+Coexistence studies between ITS systems and other applications of the mobile service need to be performed.

-Recall previous studies of ITS and FSS and if necessary conduct any further required studies.
+Recall existing coexistence studies between ITS applications in the mobile service and applications in the fixed satellite service and if necessary conduct further studies.

 CEPT position regarding road tolling under Agenda item 1.12 in 5 795-5 815 MHz needs to be clarified.

-Update WP5A "ITS usage report" related to CEPT region (Draft Report ITU-R M.[ITS USAGE] “Intelligent transport systems usage Report in ITU Member States”), therefore provide a CEPT contribution to be discussed in next CPG-PTD meeting.
-Provide a clarifying table for the same ITS usage report related to ITS spectrum bands/existing studies / studied issues related to ITS.
+Update WP5A "ITS usage report" related to CEPT usage (Draft Report ITU-R M.[ITS USAGE] “Intelligent transport systems usage Report in ITU Member States”).

 To keep the CEPT co-existance studies within the CEPT until we decide on the harmonisation measures the CEPT is going to propose to the ITU.